Hendy/umbraco-look/README.md

 ## Indexing

 Look automatically hooks into all Umbraco Exmaine indexers offering the ability to create additional Lucene fields for `name`, `date`, `text`, `tags` and `location` data.
-(On a new Umbraco install, the indexers are: "ExternalIndexer", "InternalIndexer" and "InternalMemberIndexer" - see [_/config/ExamineSettings.config_](https://our.umbraco.com/Documentation/Reference/Config/ExamineSettings/)).

 To configure the indexing behaviour, functions can be set via static methods on the LookService (all are optional).
-If a function is set and returns a value then a custom Lucene field(s) prefixed with "Look_" will be used.
+If a function is set and returns a value then custom Lucene field(s) prefixed with "Look_" will be used.
+(On a default Umbraco install, the indexers are: "ExternalIndexer", "InternalIndexer" and "InternalMemberIndexer", see [/config/ExamineSettings.config](https://our.umbraco.com/Documentation/Reference/Config/ExamineSettings/)).

 The static method definitions on the LookService where indexing functions can be set: